ccris02/DOT_KSM_Logs/README.md

 ## Here are some Polkadot, Kusama and Westend logs and what they mean. ##
 Few questions come to mind when troubleshooing issue

-- Are you ruinning the Latest version of code?
+- Are you running the Latest version of code?
 -
 -